-With our Welsh lessons for Helping at home you will learn "Helping at home" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Sentences for things you do to help at home.
+With our Welsh lessons you will learn the topic "Helping at home" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 sentences for things you do to help at home.

 |1||Dw i'n gwneud fy ngwely.||I make my bed.|

 |2||Dw i'n tacluso fy ystafell.||I tidy my room.|

 |4||Dw i'n gosod y bwrdd.||I lay the table.|